The Buddha’s First Sermon After His Awakening

 This is the Buddha’s first sermon after enlightenment, word for word.
-The Buddha summoned his focus and deep concentration to bust out of the matrix.
+The Buddha summoned his focus and deep concentration to break out of the matrix.
 How did he do it?
-Called the Dhammacakkappavattana Sutta, it means “Setting the Wheel of Dharma in Motion”.
+This is called the Dhammacakkappavattana Sutta, which means “Setting the Wheel of Dharma in Motion”.
 With the power of his pure contemplation and very few words, he effectively set the “Wheel of the Doctrine” (and Destiny) in motion in such a way that it changed the world and could never be turned back.
 There’s so much complex writing and analysis on Buddhism throughout history.
 We’re looking for utter clarity by going back to his direct teachings.

 A Dharma wheel represents the eight spokes, and eightfold path of the Buddha’s first teaching in the Deer Park, Sarnath.
 The deer symbolizes the personification of gentle wisdom.
 In Tibetan Buddhism, a monastery may have this symbol of a Dharma wheel flanked by two deer on the rooftop.